A “targeted” disruption technique

 The rear door of the warehouse has had its lock forced.
 The distraught owner says there had been a lot of cash in the safe, and sifting through the burnt-out mess, he could see that the safe had been broken into.

-The officer concludes that a burglar forced his way into the warehouse, broke into the safe, and took the cash, lighting the fire to destroy any evidence.
+The officer in charge concludes that a burglar forced his way into the warehouse, broke into the safe, and lit the fire to destroy any evidence.

 We call this process vertical thinking.

 There is a logical explanation well supported by solid evidence, but unfortunately, it leads to a dead end.
 Should the investigation stop there?

 YOU decide that while the scenario given by the police officer is probable, there may still be alternatives worth investigating.
 YOU IMAGINE the possible perspectives of others.

 The business owner’s perspective:

 YOU imagine yourself trapped in a failing business you can’t sell.
 You might take out a large insurance policy in case of fire and/or theft.
 You could stage the break-in, claim to have lost the cash, and then reap the insurance while quietly pocketing the cash.

 YOU suggest to the police officer that he check out the insurance situation, check the tax records, and talk to the accountant/bookkeeper.